North Shore (Oahu): Accommodation

 The North Shore only houses one large commercial hotel, the Turtle Bay Resort, which also has two world-class golf courses designed by Arnold Palmer and George Fazio.
 Other accommodations are available in privately run condos, house rentals, and a youth hostel.

 Activities

-While the North Shore is most famous for its surfing, there are a number of other popular activities on the North Shore including hiking, scuba diving, shark cage diving, snorkeling, food trucks, foilboard, shopping, shave ice, dolphin tours, etc.
+While the North Shore is most famous for its surfing, there are a number of other popular activities on the North Shore including hiking, scuba diving, shark cage diving, surfing lessons, snorkeling, food trucks, foilboard, shopping, shave ice, dolphin tours, etc.

 Floods and beach erosion

 The surf during the winter months regularly cause flooding along the North Shore, which may lead to temporary closure of Kamehameha Highway, erosion of some beaches, and take a toll on oceanfront homes.

 North Shore is known for its extreme high surf in the winter season, starting around early November and possibly lasting to as long as June or July.
-Waves around this time averages out to around 16 feet, measured from top to bottom of the waves “face” -- the side of the wave that faces the shore.
+Waves around this time are around 16 feet on average as measured from top to bottom of the waves' "face" -- the side of the wave that faces the shore.
 However, during the peak of the season, these waves can rise to around 45 to even 60 feet in size.
 Because of this extreme size and power that occurs every winter, coastal erosion increases and can pose a great threat to houses along the shoreline.

 Moreover, these intense swells also cause the tide to rise to unusually high levels, further contributing to coastal erosion and also leading to major flooding throughout the North Shore.
 These floods can disrupt coastal wetlands, putting important ecosystems in danger and threatening their habitat.
 It can also greatly damage business and economy in the North Shore, especially in Haleiwa, as it can damage shop interiors, merchandise, and force certain businesses to close.

 Although the majority of the North Shore’s coastal erosion is caused by the extreme surf during the winter season, there are many other factors that contribute to erosion such as climate change and rising sea levels.
 Climate change, referring to a change in the usual weather patterns and temperatures, often results in rising sea levels because of thermal expansion in the water.
 As our ocean waters continue to get hotter due to climate change, it expands resulting in the rising sea levels.